The 20 Best Addison's Disease Doctors in Japan

 Tokyo, JP

-Tomonobu Hasegawa practices in Tokyo, Japan.
+Tomonobu Hasegawa practices practicing medicine in Tokyo, Japan.
 Hasegawa is rated as a Distinguished expert by MediFind in the treatment of Addison's Disease.
-Their top areas of expertise are Congenital Hypothyroidism, Panhypopituitarism, Hypothyroidism, Hormone Replacement Therapy (HRT), and Orchiectomy.
+They are also highly rated in 62 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Hypothyroidism, Panhypopituitarism, Hypothyroidism, Hormone Replacement Therapy (HRT), and Orchiectomy.

 Distinguished in Addison's Disease